Lucia's Blog: 2022

 3. He was with Paul during his first arrest in Judea and his first imprisonment when he went to Rome.

-It is interesting that Paul asked Timothy to bring Mark with him.
+Interestingly, Paul asked Timothy to bring Mark with him.
 Why?
-Because on his first missionary journey, when both Paul and Barnabas left Antioch, both got into a sharp disagreement over Mark, and both Barnabas and Mark left for Cyprus (Acts 13:13; Acts 15:36-41).
+On his first missionary journey, when both Paul and Barnabas left Antioch, both got into a sharp disagreement over Mark, and both Barnabas and Mark left for Cyprus (Acts 13:13; Acts 15:36-41).
 However, it is remarkable that Paul asked Timothy to bring him to Rome because he was useful to him.
-It implies that now Mark has grown and matured as a Christian, and the two have reconciled their differences and become close companions.
+This implies that Mark has grown and matured as a Christian, and the two have reconciled their differences and become close companions.

 As mentioned in verse 12, Tychicus was Paul’s beloved brother in Christ and a faithful evangelist in the Lord.
 He worked sharing the Gospel in Asia Minor (Acts 20:4; Ephesians 6:21; Colossians 4:7; Titus 3:12).
 No one knows why he sent him to Ephesus, although some suggest that Paul was "in the process of sending him to Ephesus," where he could deliver this letter to Timothy.